roman-milk/roman-milk.github.io/diane-learns-a-lesson.md

+===

- ****** Diane Learns a Lesson ****** bydawn1958© Nothing was said after Danny's climax and the teenagers quickly got dressed.
+Nothing was said after Danny's climax and the teenagers quickly got dressed.
 Diane sat up and watched.
 She felt used and kind of dirty yet the feeling wasn't as upsetting as she imagined.
 She was almost in a dreamlike state.
 Her finger slowly wiped something off her chin and slipped up to her lips, as her tongue lashed out to clean her finger.
 The bitter taste was surprising and not revolting like she thought.
 Then her other hand slipped down and into her sweaty crotch.

  Diane felt the immense wetness.
 Her fingers swiped across her puffed up labia and got coated with the leaking cum, as her mind raced backwards to the extremely dangerous encounter with the teenager.
 When her finger dipped into the vast wetness, all she thought of was what happened to her body.
 An unfamiliar orgasm of a lifetime washed over her delicate soul.
 Even having vowed not to succumb to any raging desire, her willpower hadn't been strong enough.